How to arrange a trip to Essaouira

 It’s possible to visit Essaouira all year round.
 Compared to other Moroccan destinations, Essaouira has a moderate and not usual climate with mild winters and warm, dry summers.
 Average highs range from 18°C in January to 24°C in August.
 The wind is another constant in this climate, and it blows all year round, especially in the form of an afternoon breeze in summer.
 The summer season (May-Sep) is the best for windsurfing and kitesurfing.

 HOW TO GET TO ESSAOUIRA

-Essaouira has no airport or railways station either; therefore, you first have to reach Casablanca, the country’s main hub, or Marrakech by flight and then take a CTM bus Essaouria.
-If you plan a tour around Morocco, the best way to enjoy the country is to book a private car with a driver through a local agency to avoid wasting time with local transports.
-Click on the banner below to find your mean of transport to reach Essaouira.
+Essaouira has no airport or railways station; therefore, you first have to reach Casablanca, the country’s main hub, or Marrakech by flight and then take a CTM bus to Essaouria.
+If you plan a tour around Morocco, the best way to enjoy the country is to book a private car with a driver through a local agency to avoid wasting time with local transport.
+Click on the banner below to find your mean of transportation to reach Essaouira.

 WHERE TO SLEEP IN ESSAOUIRA

 Essaouira offers a good choice of accommodation, from budget to higher-end hotels.
-The best area to stay is the Medina, as the attractions are all concentrated within its walls.
-Accommodations in the Medina are mainly Riad and Dar; the Riad is a typical traditional house with an internal garden often embellished with a fountain, carpets, plants and flowers; the Dar is typically a smaller house which usually has no internal garden or multi-storey like a riad.
-If, on the other hand, you prefer to sleep in a hotel and you have a higher budget, there are several excellent accommodations just a few minutes walk from the Medina.
+The best area to stay in is the Medina, as the attractions are all concentrated within its walls.
+Accommodations in the Medina are mainly Riad and Dar.
+The Riad is a typical traditional house with an internal garden often embellished with a fountain, carpets, plants and flowers; the Dar is typically a smaller house with no inner garden or multi-storey like a riad.
+On the other hand, if you prefer to sleep in a hotel and have a higher budget, there are several excellent accommodations just a few minutes on foot from the Medina.
 We slept in the Medina at La Caverne d’Ali Baba along Avenue d’Istiqlal.

 Here, a list of good accommodations inside the Medina: